Dried apple core scanned with Epson scanner.

 - Next, you will need to sharpen your image so the detail is crisp.
 Click Filter (at the top of the screen) -> Sharpen -> Sharpen More.

-- Lastly, you will need to save the image.
-Click File (at the top of the screen) -> Save.
+- Lastly, you will need to save the image as a JPEG.
+Click File (at the top of the screen) -> Save. (make sure you have flatted the layers as mentioned in Step 17)

 - Email the image to Mr. Payne (brian.payne(Replace this parenthesis with the @ sign)yukonps.com).